WELCOME

-Lonnie and I have been on a mission the past few years to rescue, recycle and restore American-made plywood basses as they are truly underrated for their contribution to all types of music.
-Whether it is Bluegrass, Big Band, Swing, Jazz, Blues, Dixie Land, Rockabilly or Old Time music…there is great vintage plywood bass holding down the low end beat.
+These fine American made upright basses are truly underrated for their contribution to all types of music.
+Whether it's Bluegrass, Big Band, Swing, Jazz, Blues, Dixie Land, Rockabilly or Old Time music…there is great vintage plywood bass holding down the low end beat.
 More music has been made with these manufactured plywood basses during the late 1930’s through the early 1960’s than at any other time in our music history.
-American Standard, Epiphone, Kay, King…doesn’t matter we love them all the same.
+American Standard, Epiphone, Gibson, Kay, King…doesn't matter I love them all the same.

-At our Bass Gallery you can view photobucket slide shows of our current family of vintage basses.
-The slide shows showcase Lonnie’s skill for restoring these fine vintage instruments.
-If you are looking to purchase a bass check out The Showroom.
-We now offer a few basses that are for sale and ready to gig.
-The Workshop Blog is where you can track the progress of our current bass project.
-The Epiphone History page shares our current research on Epiphone upright bass history.
+If you are looking to purchase a bass check out The Showroom for the remaining basses that are being offered for sale.
+The Epiphone History page shares my research on Epiphone upright bass history and pre-war Gibson upright basses.
 You can add your Epiphone bass information to the Epiphone database project by e-mailing the details of your Epiphone upright bass.

-Thank you for visiting our website.
+Thank you for visiting the

 Alan Bartram, bassist for